ryanatkn/gro/src/docs/options.md

 there is overhead that e.g. hot paths and simple implementations should avoid.

 > TODO should we rework this to stop using the `omitUndefined` helper?
+> see `exactOptionalPropertyTypes` and the note below about it too

 ```ts
 import {omitUndefined} from '@feltcoop/felt/util/object.js';